danarcher/XCom2ModTool/README.md

 The tool tries to be smart about it: it's better than grep, but worse than human effort.
 It's no doubt possible to craft a mod which the tool will helpfully break for you.
 Backups are recommended, though I use it without issues.

+## Settings

+The tool saves its persistent settings in JSON format in `%APPDATA%\XCom2ModTool\settings.json`.

 ## License